corruptzero-dev/LynkHidr/README.md

 > <sub>***WARNING!
 THIS PROJECT IS RAW AND MADE JUST FOR DEPLOY TESTING.***</sub>
-# LynkHidr
-## Link "hider & shortener" Spring Boot app
+# LynkHidr - link "hider & shortener" Spring Boot app
 ### Build and run

 MacOS/Linux